 7. Don’t Go It Alone

-Perhaps one of the most difficult things for entrepreneurs to wrap their heads around is realizing that they need to rely on the expertise of others in order to make their business dreams a reality.
+Perhaps one of the most difficult things for entrepreneurs to wrap their heads around is realizing that they need to rely on the expertise of others to make their business dreams a reality.

 For instance, the average small business owner spends over 10 hours per month on bookkeeping alone.
 While that may not seem like all that much, when you think about all the other responsibilities that require an entrepreneur’s attention, 10 hours is quite a lot of time.